-o 1500-word (excluding footnotes) essay on the topic below specified by the respective programs:
+- 1500-word essay on the topic specified below:

 "Describe a human rights challenge in your country (or place of residence) from the past year (within 400 words).
-Discuss this issue from the perspective of relevant international and regional human rights standards (within 1100 words).
+Discuss this issue from the perspective of relevant international and / or regional human rights standards (within 1100 words).
 Write a maximum of 1500 words."

 NOTE: Late submission of required documents is not possible, and incomplete applications may lead to early stage rejection.

-The Legal Studies admissions examination is composed of the following:
+The admission procedure is composed of the following:

 - Review of application packages